LenixC/LenixC.github.io/index.md

       <div class="spec-content">
         <p>
-          As a student at Emory University, I am received a degree in Computer Science with a focus on building robust systems and data-driven applications.
+          As a student at Emory University, I am received a degree in Mathematics and Computer Science with a focus on building robust systems and data-driven applications.
           My coursework has provided me with a strong foundation in both theoretical concepts and practical programming skills, preparing me to tackle complex challenges across the computing landscape.